intuitibits/ease/README.md

 ![USB Device Filters](../master/images/usb-device-filters.png "USB Device Filters")

 The adapter will be automatically connected to the EASE VM and made available for Wi-Fi scanning in WiFi Explorer Pro 3.
-In Airtool 2, the adapter can now be used for capturing when choosing EASE from the list of sensors.
+In Airtool 2, you can now use the adapter for capturing when choosing EASE from the list of sensors.
 Repeat the steps above for every adapter you want to use with EASE.

 ## Using external adapters with WiFi Explorer Pro 3